3D-World-UK/cognitive-credit-test/README.md

 * **AG-Grid** Is a very mature solution for interactive data grids.
 It has a React implementation and works well with the latest best practices.

 * **Github** was used as both my build environment and my hosting environment for the solution.
 Since this is a mock application I was able to produce a static export to Github Pages using Github Actions.
-The interactive elements of the application run on the clientside and the api call is simply fetches from a static resource.
-The one caveat to this of course was that there could be no server side logic.
+The interactive elements of the application run on the clientside and the api call simply fetches from a static resource.
+The one caveat to this of course was that there could be no server side logic or state.

 ## Result
 ![App Preview](/public/docs/AppPreview.png)